artalar/reatom/docs/guides/server-side-rendering.md

 This process consists of 4 stages:

-1. Request from browser
+1. Request from the browser
-2. Building state and render page
+2. Build state and render the page
 3. Send page and state to the browser
-4. Hydration your app in browser
+4. Hydrate your app in the browser

 ![Example project](./server-sider-rendering.assets/requset-response.svg)

-If the States are different, there may be problems with the information displayed on the page.
-This can confuse users and cause unnecessary operations
+If the States are different, there can be problems with the information displayed on the page.
+This may confuse users and cause unnecessary operations

 ## Static atom names